BYU-CSA/cyber-kickstart/Lesson 18 - Static Code Reverse Engineering/ReadMe.md

 5. Check strings in the program
 6. Check conditionals (if statements)

 *Notice: when running a program from the command line, the program passes command-line arguments in the `sys.argv` array.
+This array is accessible in the program at run-time.

 For example, in the command
 ```linux